cltl/multilingual_factuality/README.md

 This repository is used to build a multi-lingual system for identifying the factuality of events.
 We are currently working on a basic implementation for Dutch and English.

+## Running the module

+The scripts to run the module are located at feature_extractor/

+1. On a single file:

+cat inputfile | python rule_based_factuality.py path-to-module-main-dir > outputfile

+when run from the feature_extractor directory:

+cat inputfile | python rule_based_factuality.py ../ > outputfile

+2. For a directory:

+./run_rule_based_on_dir.sh inputdir/ outputdir/ path-to-module-main-dir

 ## Content

 This repository consists of: